MDylan/JW-public-ministry-organizer-app/README.md

 # JW Public Ministry Organizer App

 This is a great tool to organize your congregation public ministry service.
+You can install it almost any webserver.
+(See requirements)

 ## Demo